pampanic/pam_panic/README.md

 ### Compiling notes
 The Makefile passes the pathes of `reboot`, `poweroff` and `cryptsetup` using macros to be sure that it will run on different machines.
 You need libpam's development package.
-Some call them like `libpam0g-dev`.
+Some call them `libpam0g-dev`.

 ## Preparation